joelwking/cat9k-soar/README.md

 ## Getting help

-If you have questions, concerns, bug reports, etc., please file an issue in this repository's [Issue Tracker](./issues).
+If you have questions, concerns, bug reports, etc., please file an issue in this repository's [Issue Tracker](https://github.com/joelwking/cat9k-soar/issues).

 ## Getting involved

-This section should detail why people should get involved and describe key areas you are currently focusing on; e.g., trying to get feedback on features, fixing certain bugs, building important pieces, etc. Include information on how to setup a development environment if different from general installation instructions.
+This repository highlights the emerging technical skills for a new kind of network engineer who must have a basic understanding of applications, programming and infrastructure, both on-prem and in a cloud.
+Additionally, enabling the network to be a source of telemetry data will be instrumental in improving the security posture of any organization.
+This solution provides a network engineer with access to a framework which enables skill development in the following areas:

+* Python programming
+* Source Control Management systems (Git)
+* Linux
+* Cloud, Virtualization and containers (Docker)

+We encourage all network and security operations engineers to use this repository as a guide and framework to develop and enable additional use cases and enable additional functionality

-General instructions on _how_ to contribute should be stated with a link to [CONTRIBUTING](./CONTRIBUTING.md).
+Refer to the instructions on how to contribute in [CONTRIBUTING](./CONTRIBUTING.md).

 ## Credits and references